apsillers/tropemon/README.md

 ## Why?

 "Tropémon" rhymes with "Pokémon" and I thought it would be funny to have fanfiction tropes fight each other, within a fan work that is itself a parody of Pokemon.

+## License

+This work is licensed under the GNU Affero General Public License, version 3, or (at your option) any other future version of that license published by the Free Software Foundation.
+Practiaclly, this means:

+* you have permission to run a copy of this service yourself, and
+* you can host modified versions of this service if you share the source code of your modified service (also under AGPLv3+) with your users.

+I think this should be a pretty easy requirement to satisfy (just link to a copy of your code whenever you host a modified service!), but I'm open to different licensing terms, if you have a compelling reason why the AGPLv3+ is particularly onerous for whatever you have in mind.
+Feel free to open an issue to explain!